YOUR FERTILITY HEALTH MATTERS

 In addition, enabling laws and policies that regulate third party reproduction and ART are essential to ensure universal access without discrimination and to protect and promote the human rights of all parties involved.
 Once fertility policies are in place, it is essential to ensure that their implementation is monitored, and the quality of services is continually improved.WHO response

 WHO recognizes that the provision of high-quality services for family-planning, including fertility care services, is one of the core elements of reproductive health.
-Recognizing the importance and impact of infertility on people’s quality of life and well-being, WHO is committed to addressing infertility and fertility care by: Collaborating with partners to conduct global epidemiological and etiological research into infertility.
+Recognizing the importance and impact of on people’s quality of life and well-being, WHO is committed to addressing and fertility care by: Collaborating with partners to conduct global epidemiological and etiological research into .